google/skia-buildbot/docker_pushes_watcher/FIRESTORE.md

 ------

 We should have a Firestore Collection (i.e. tables) for each docker image we are interested in tracking.
-Using "infra-v2" as the image name in the below example.
+Using "infra" as the image name in the below example.

-	infra-v2
+	infra
 		ImageName string  # The name of the image.
-Eg: gcr.io/skia-public/infra-v2 Repo      string  # The repository the image was created from.
+Eg: gcr.io/skia-public/infra Repo      string  # The repository the image was created from.
 		Tag       string  # The commit hash of the above repo the image was created with.